ArlynGajilanTR/ShiftSmart/API_REFERENCE.md

 ### POST /api/ai/resolve-conflict

-Get AI suggestions for resolving a conflict.
+Get AI suggestions for resolving a conflict and optionally auto-apply the recommended fix.

 **Request:**